artsafin/coda-schema-generator/README.md

 ### CodaDocument type

-`CodaDocument` is an abstraction of the Coda Document to avoid passing around document ID every time.
-Functions for loading all have the `CodaDocument` receiver.
+`CodaDocument` is an abstraction of the Coda Document to avoid passing around common parameters every time.

+Methods for data loading are all having the `CodaDocument` receiver.

 `CodaDocument` has a common `ListAllRows` method that can be used separately to build your own logic: